lukeify/notes/PiHole on UniFi OS 3.md

 ### Part 2.
 SSH into your UniFi console

-1. Under the _OS Settings_ tab in your UniFi console, click _Console Settings_ → _Advanced_ and tick the _SSH_ checkbox.
+1. If you haven't previously enabled SSH access to your UniFi console, under the _OS Settings_ tab in your UniFi console, click _Console Settings_ → _Advanced_ and tick the _SSH_ checkbox.
-   This will let us SSH into our UniFi console.

     ![SSH checkbox in Console settings](./images/ssh-checkbox-in-console-settings.png)